 What I do

-Since I started working freelance, my clients have included the UK Foreign and Commonwealth Office, the Green European Foundation, the Universities of Brighton, Sussex and Surrey, the Friedrich Ebert Foundation and the European Works Council Academy.
+Since I started working freelance, my clients have included the UK Foreign and Commonwealth Office, the Green European Foundation, the universities of Brighton, Bournemouth, Eberswalde, Sussex and Surrey, Denkwerk Zukunft, Oekom Verlag Muenchen, the Federal German Environment Agency, the Friedrich Ebert Foundation, the Wuppertal Institut, and the European Works Council Academy.

 Recent major commissions have included the translation from German of two 400-page books: A World Parliament: Governance and Democracy in the 21st Century, by Andreas Bummel and Jo Leinen; and Humans in the Global Ecosystem: An Introduction to Sustainable Development, ed.
 Pierre Ibisch et al. I have also translated books by such well-known authors as Ulrich Grober, Uwe Schneidewind and Ulrike Guérot.
 In 2018 I coordinated a 6-country project on The implications of Brexit for the green transition in Europe for the Green European Foundation and Green House think tank.
 Currently I am translating Ulrike Guérot’s new book What is a Nation? and a major report for the German Advisory Council on the Environment.

 My main subject areas are economic, social and environmental policy.
 However, I am equally at home with creative writing and with literary and cultural studies, and indeed with most areas of the humanities and social sciences.